Icinga/icinga-kubernetes-web/doc/01-About.md

 ## License

-Icinga for Kubernetes Web and the Icinga for Kubernetes Web documentation are licensed under the terms of the GNU General Public License Version 2.
+Icinga for Kubernetes Web and the Icinga for Kubernetes Web documentation are licensed under the terms of the GNU Affero General Public License Version 3.